Worst case scenario – a PLA base

 Implications during crisis and conflict

 A fully operational base represents a force multiplier in the event of a regional crisis or conflict.
-Chinese naval, air, and potentially space assets could be deployed in advance, enabling options for coercion, surveillance, and rapid escalation that were previously unavailable.
-For countries like Australia, this compresses response timelines and necessitates fundamental adjustments to force posture, including forward presence, surveillance, and defence planning.
+China’s naval, air and potentially space assets could be deployed in advance, enabling options for coercion, surveillance and rapid escalation that were previously unavailable.
+For countries like Australia, that compresses response timelines and necessitates fundamental adjustments to force posture, including forward presence, surveillance and defence planning.

-The presence of US regional bases or rotational deployments is not an equal comparison of what countries could expect from a permanent Chinese presence.
-As Pressure Points highlights, Beijing’s strategic behaviour and intent differ fundamentally from that of the United States and China's use of military coercion against smaller states should serve as a cautionary tale for the broader Indo-Pacific.
+US regional bases or rotational deployments don’t provide a model for what countries should expect from a permanent presence by China.
+As Pressure Points highlights, Beijing’s strategic behaviour and intent differ fundamentally from that of the United States.
+China’s continued use of military coercion should serve as a cautionary tale for the broader Indo-Pacific.

-While contesting overseas access is costly, the potential consequences of a permanent Chinese facility are far greater.
-China’s approach to securing a permanent presence is cumulative: it seeks to shape regional norms, build presence, and apply sustained pressure.
-These dynamics are difficult to counter effectively, both individually and collectively.
-This amplifies the importance of forward planning, intelligence collection, and coordinated action among regional partners.
+China’s approach to securing a permanent presence is cumulative: it seeks to shape regional norms, build presence and apply sustained pressure.
+Those dynamics are difficult to counter effectively, either individually or collectively.
+This amplifies the importance of forward planning, intelligence collection and coordinated action among regional partners.

-Overseas bases are not inevitable, but their potential implications underscore the strategic stakes of China’s gradual expansion.
-Even a single installation could profoundly affect regional security, operational planning, and strategic posture.
+Overseas bases aren’t inevitable, but their potential implications underscore the strategic stakes of China’s gradual expansion.
+Even a single installation could profoundly affect regional security, operational planning and strategic posture.

 China’s excessive claims and sensitive areas